ksivitz/ksivitz.github.io/projects/music.md

 ### Project description:

-For this project my focus was to create a model that can take an audio wav file of an instrument being played and identify what instrument it is and what note is being played on that instrument.
-The ideal application of this model would be to assist in creating sheet music from a recording.
+The purpose of this project is to use machine learning to identify notes and instruments from audio files.
+This project could have a number of use cases, from seperating audio tracks by instrument to creating sheet music from a recorded song.

 ### 1. The Data